Back to ADT Guides

 Quick Solutions

-Move camera closer to router or add WiFi extender
+Move the router closer or add a WiFi extender near outdoor cameras

 Still having issues?
 This is usually the deeper cause below.